 Interferon is a cytokine, a naturally occurring protein in the body that is normally present in very small amounts.
 Interferon can also be made in a laboratory and used as a drug.
 Interferon may be given as an injection into a vein or muscle, or under the skin.
 Interferon alfa (Intron® A [interferon alfa-2b] or Roferon®-A [interferon alfa-2a]) or gamma stimulate the body’s immune system to fight some types of cancer.
 Although how it works is not fully understood, it is thought that these molecules interact with receptors on the surface of cells, where they may interfere with the cancer cell’s ability to divide or reduce the ability of the cancer cells to protect themselves from the immune system, and/or they may strengthen the patient’s immune system.

-The most common side effects are flu-like syndrome, fatigue, low blood cell counts, low calcium or high glucose or triglycerides, changes in liver enzyme levels, weight loss, and hair loss.37,38 Some patients, especially the elderly, might experience cognitive effects that may include difficulty concentrating and remembering.
+The most common side effects are flu-like syndrome, fatigue, low blood cell counts, low calcium or high glucose or triglycerides, changes in liver enzyme levels, weight loss, and hair loss.37,38 Some patients, especially the elderly, might experience confusion including difficulty concentrating and remembering.
 Peripheral neuropathy (numbness and tingling of hands and feet and sometimes loss of taste) can also occur, which usually slowly resolves when the medication is stopped.

 Bexarotene is a retinoid that is available as a capsule that is taken orally, as well as being used in a skin cream.
 Oral bexarotene is approved by the FDA for the treatment of patients with refractory or persistent CTCL after trying at least one other therapy.